Here are five habits you must develop – whatever your budget – and simple actions to get you started.

 4. Think quality, not quantity

 Our purchasing decisions are often based on finding a deal – buying stuff that’s cheap or on sale.
 For example, think of what’s sitting in your wardrobe.
-Have you ever decided to buy five $20 tops that are “okay” and have worn only once instead of a single item for $100 that makes you feel great and will last for a few seasons?
+Have you ever bought five $20 “okay” shirts that you wear only once instead of the $100 “I’d wear this forever” shirt?
 I know I have, and shopping this way makes me feel unsatisfied and leaves me yearning for more.

 To live rich, our purchases should be based on the overall value of what we are getting.
 It’s far better to pay a fair price for something great than a great price for something fair.
 You’ll end up with less stuff, and much more joy.